RadGame: An AI-Powered Platform for Radiology Education: RadGame

 In \textit{RadGame Localize}, participants are shown single frontal chest X-rays from the PadChest-GR dataset \citep{de2025padchest} and are prompted to identify different radiological findings.
 Since finding labels in PadChest-GR come directly from reports, they were originally very specific, with classes like ``lobar atelectasis" and ``segmental atelectasis," which led to some labels having a very small occurrence count.
 These findings were combined into a single class (for example, ``atelectasis").
 They are then divided into two categories: \textit{Draw Findings} and \textit{Select Findings}.
 Supplementary Figure \ref{tab:findings} shows all the classes.

 \textit{Draw Findings} are abnormalities that require the trainee not only to identify their presence but also to localize them by drawing a bounding box on the image.
 These findings are typically focal and location-dependent, meaning they can appear in different regions of the chest (``Nodule/Mass", ``Fracture", ``Calcification", etc.).
-A prediction is considered correct if the intersection-over-union (IoU) between the trainee’s bounding box and the radiologist’s ground-truth annotation exceeds 0.25, a threshold determined in consultation with radiologists.

-\textit{Select Findings}, in contrast, are findings where trainees only need to indicate their presence from a checklist without drawing a box.
+A prediction is considered correct if the intersection-over-union (IoU) between the trainee’s bounding box and the radiologist’s ground-truth annotation exceeds 0.25, a threshold determined in consultation with radiologists. \textit{Select Findings}, in contrast, are findings where trainees only need to indicate their presence from a checklist without drawing a box.
 These are typically diffuse abnormalities or findings that are consistently associated with a fixed anatomical location (``Cardiomegaly", ``Scoliosis", etc.).

 When a trainee misses a finding, visual feedback is provided through MedGemma 4B \citep{sellergren2025medgemma}.
 For Draw Findings, the system overlays the ground-truth bounding box on the image and generates a two-sentence explanation describing how the missed abnormality can be visually recognized.
 For Select Findings, MedGemma provides a general description of the typical radiographic appearance of the missed finding.
-An example is shown in Figure \ref{fig:ui_screenshot}A. To validate MedGemma's feedback, we sampled 100 random RadGame Localize findings.
-Two board-certified radiologists reviewed each case and scored MedGemma's descriptions on a binary scale for whether it (1) discussed the correct anatomical location, (2) accurately described the image's visual features, and (3) correctly identified the specific subtype of the finding (e.g., correctly labeling "Pacemaker" when the class is "Heart Device").
-MedGemma addressed the correct anatomical location in 88\% of findings, correctly identified visual features in 96\%, and specified the correct condition present in 90\%.
-Supplementary Figure \ref{fig:med_gemma_explinations} shows three examples of such explinations.
+An example is shown in Figure \ref{fig:ui_screenshot}A. In Appendix \ref{sec:medgemma_explinations_val} we provide a validation of MedGemma's explanations.